Les Chardons is a sweet little family hotel in one of the best positions in Val d’Isère, that we run as a YSE chalet.

 There’s a ski/snowboard locker and a room containing nothing but boot-warmers and glove-warmers.
 If you are accustomed to the pleasure of slipping your feet into warm, dry boots, wait until you put on warm, dry gloves!

 The bedrooms aren’t huge, but they’re comfortable, with modern bathrooms, good lighting and handmade curtains.
 Some have balconies, and all the rooms’ views range from good to fabulous.
 If views don’t do it for you, eight bedrooms (2, 3, 4, 5, 14, 15, 16 and 17) also have little flat-screen TVs with British Freeview.

-Ten rooms have en-suite showers and loos (actually, some of them are baths, but those wonderfully short baths only an Oompaloompa could stretch out in, so most people treat them as showers).
+Ten rooms have en-suite showers and loos (actually, some of them are baths, but those short ‘sit-in’ baths, so most people treat them as showers).

 And there are eleven single rooms, with no supplement.
 You may need to read that again.
 As well as having space for 32 guests in pairs or couples, Les Chardons has eleven rooms for people travelling alone, who are normally faced with the choice of sharing with a stranger or paying to keep the other bed empty.

 In fact, the eleven single rooms comprise six twin and five double rooms, but we are treating them as singles because they don’t have the same facilities as the other rooms.
 Five have showers and basins, five have bidets and basins and one has just a basin.
 There are three communal showers and three wcs on the landings.
 The question is whether you’d rather have a loo and share your bedroom, or get your own room but share a loo!